International Straight to Teaching

 It makes use of your staff’s existing teaching experience to help you create a qualified teacher workforce, and provides staff with an alternative route to traditional teacher training courses, with an opportunity to be assessed for and achieve QTS without leaving your school.

 Our Straight to Teaching programme will help you:

 - Increase the opportunities for suitable school staff to become successful qualified teachers

-- Provide school staff with a high quality, low cost progression route to QTS that is flexible, accessible and personalised
+- Provide school staff with a high quality, low cost preparation route and independent assessment for the award of QTS that is flexible, accessible and personalised

 - Implement a workforce development strategy that is right for your school and staff

 - Offer in-school and online CPD so learners can continue to work for you while they qualify

 - Enhance your school’s capacity to grow your own qualified teacher workforce by upskilling and developing trusted school staff

 * The title of this award is subject to change due to an ongoing government consultation at the time of going to press.
 If you are planning to teach outside England please discuss the programme, QTS, and the required teaching qualification for your particular region, with your employing school or the relevant regulatory body before applying.